dataquestio/caravan/README.md

-# Dataquest Embediable Interactive Code System
+# Dataquest Embeddable Interactive Code System

 ## Usage Steps
 1) Add the following html to your blog/site